 Am I going too far?

-What makes this potato recipe even better is all the Monterey Jack (or Colby) cheese baked on top.
-I also season the spuds with Old Bay, freshly ground pepper and chives.
+What makes this potato recipe even better is all combination Monterey Jack and Colby cheese baked on top.
+I also season the spuds with Old Bay seasoning, freshly ground pepper and chives.

 And garlic.
 Can’t forget the garlic!